Children and young people cannot be interrogated or questioned as a suspect, in accordance with the standard procedures that apply for adult suspects.

 Generally the police should not question a suspect who is under 18 years unless:

 - Accompanied by a parent, guardian, solicitor, friend or other relative, or an independent adult who is not employed with the Police Service; and

 - The child or young person has had the opportunity to speak privately with their accompanying adult.

 If your child is being investigated for an offence, we recommend that you contact our office and arrange an appointment to see one of our Children & Young Persons Law Solicitors in our Sydney office.
-By appointment, we can also arrange a time for you to see one of our lawyers at a branch office.
-For a complete listing please see our "Locations" tab.
+By appointment, we can also arrange a time for you to see one of our lawyers at an office.
+For a complete listing of our offices, please see our "Locations" tab.

 This webpage (and any material or wording appearing on this webpage) is provided for general information purposes only and does not constitute any Legal Advice.
 It does not take into account your objectives, your instructions or all of the relevant facts and/or circumstances.
 Navado accepts no responsibility to any person who relies on the information provided on this website.
 We further refer you to our Disclaimer.

 Sorry, but no Articles are available at this time.

 Sorry, but no FAQs are available at this time.